clearmatics/erc1820-registry/docs/IERC1820Registry.md

 ## [🔗](/interfaces/IERC1820Registry.sol#L59) `updateERC165Cache(address _contract, bytes4 _interfaceId)`

-Updates the cache with whether the contract implements an ERC165 interface or not.
+Updates the cache whether the contract implements an ERC165 interface or not.